 Red tailed Black Cockatoo

 The synergy of true 'Offshore' and 'Biofuel' will prevail!

-I am trusting that before long, a truly authentic powerboat will travel this coastline, epitomising harmony with its environment.
-It will bring a synergy of biofuel, rationale and legitimacy to a truly accessible and aspirational sport.
-Ultimately it will inspire many more, as the heart, soul and true spirit of offshore competition is revived!
+I am trusting that before long, a truly authentic offshore powerboat will travel this coastline, epitomising harmony with its environment.
+It may bring a synergy of biofuel and rationale to restoring a truly accessible and aspirational sport - but of more significance, will be its 'Spirit', inspiring understanding, faith and loyalty toward a new era of 'advanced' biofuels.